pypyr/pypyr-docker-img/pypyr-ops/README.md

 readymade execution environment for running pipelines.

-This pypyr-ops image is handy for devops activities related to go, terraform, awscli, aws-iam-authenticator and kubectl, such as compiling and builder pattern orchestration.
+This pypyr-ops image is handy for devops activities related to go, terraform, awscli, aws-iam-authenticator, kubectl and docker, such as compiling and builder pattern orchestration.

 You can use the pypyr container instead of the pypyr executable, and use the